CG Principle

 Succession Planning

 The Board of Directors is aware of the importance of succession planning in the positions of Chief Executive Officer and Senior Managers.
-To this, the Compensation and Nomination Committee will review the succession planning annually to prepare the recruitment plan once there is a vacant position, retirement, or any executive will not be able to perform his/her duties.
+To this end, the Compensation and Nomination Committee will review succession planning annually to prepare the recruitment plan when a position becomes vacant, or when an executive is unable to perform his / her duties due to retirement.